chillfactor032/LightPlanStudio/README.md

 ## Getting Started

-To get started, grab the latest [Release](https://github.com/chillfactor032/LightPlanStudio/releases) from the release links on the right this Github repository.
+To get started, grab the latest [Release](https://github.com/chillfactor032/LightPlanStudio/releases) from the release links on the right side menu of this Github repository.

  - Run the exe a explore the GUI.
  - Pick out a song and create a LightPlan.